uihilab/HydroLang-ML/README.md

 * **Visualization**: used for rendering different types of charts and tables on screen using [Google Charts](https://developers.google.com/chart).
 * **Maps**: used for rendering of maps with option of adding/removing/downloading layers of different formats (geoJSON, KML) using two options on map engines [Google Maps](https://developers.google.com/maps/documentation) and [Leaflet](https://leafletjs.com/).

-HydroLang-ML is using the last updated version of the [HydroLang.js](https://github.com/uihilab/HydroLang) framework.
+HydroLang-ML is using the last version of the [HydroLang.js](https://github.com/uihilab/HydroLang) framework as a main engine.

 ## How to Use
 Please download the library and run any of the provided examples, or create a new HTML file onloading the library on the header of the page as a script:

 ```html
 <link rel="stylesheet" href="./modules/css/hydrolang.css" />
 <script type = "module" src= "./hydrolang-ml/main.js"></script>